-Kate Charles, is a marine biologist with a passion for sea turtles.
-First joined the project in 2010.
-She is responsible for the running of the project and is also the education and outreach Coordinator.
-She is a keen diver and snorkeler and always looking for eager dive buddies to explore Grenada’s water.
-Famous for her pancake breakfast treats
+Kate Charles, is a marine biologist with a passion for sea turtles and the WIDECAST coordinator in Grenada since 2016.
+She first joined Ocean Spirits in 2010 and now runs the project as well as being the education and outreach Coordinator.
+She is a keen diver and snorkeler and always looking for eager dive buddies to explore Grenada’s waters as well as sharing her famous pancake breakfast treats.

 Kester Charles "Sugar"

 Kester Charles (also known as Sugar) has been with the project since 2003 when he successfully completed the turtle watching guide training course and decided he wanted more hands on work.
 He has remained a key member of the team ever since and co-ordinates day to day life on the project.
 To add to his skills, Kester is one of the best chefs the project has had!

 Clifford Hypolite "Praggi"

 Clifford (but everyone calls him "Praggi") is a lifeguard and fisherman from River Sallee who has worked with the project since 2004.
 He is a prolific free diver and an expert on everything we do on the beach.
 Most years, Praggi works more nights than anybody else on Levera, so if you can keep up with him you get a gold star!

 Sea Turtle and Wildlife Veternarian